-Treatment with ISTODAX can cause thrombocytopenia, leukopenia (neutropenia and lymphopenia), and anemia; therefore, these hematological parameters should be monitored during treatment with ISTODAX, and the dose should be modified, as necessary [See DOSAGE AND ADMINISTRATION and ADVERSE REACTIONS].
+Treatment with ISTODAX can cause thrombocytopenia, leukopenia (neutropenia and lymphopenia), and anemia.
+Monitor blood counts regularly during treatment with ISTODAX, and modify the dose as necessary [see DOSAGE AND ADMINISTRATION and ADVERSE REACTIONS].

-Serious and sometimes fatal infections, including pneumonia and sepsis, have been reported in clinical trials with ISTODAX.
-These can occur during treatment and within 30 days after treatment, and the risk of life threatening infections may be higher in patients with a history of extensive or intensive chemotherapy [See ADVERSE REACTIONS].
+Fatal and serious infections, including pneumonia, sepsis, and viral reactivation, including Epstein Barr and hepatitis B viruses, have been reported in clinical trials with ISTODAX.
+These can occur during treatment and within 30 days after treatment.
+The risk of life threatening infections may be greater in patients with a history of prior treatment with monoclonal antibodies directed against lymphocyte antigens and in patients with disease involvement of the bone marrow [see ADVERSE REACTIONS].

-In patients with congenital long QT syndrome, patients with a history of significant cardiovascular disease, and patients taking anti-arrhythmic medicines or medicinal products that lead to significant QT prolongation, appropriate cardiovascular monitoring precautions should be considered, such as the monitoring of electrolytes and ECGs at baseline and periodically during treatment.
+In patients with congenital long QT syndrome, patients with a history of significant cardiovascular disease, and patients taking anti-arrhythmic medicines or medicinal products that lead to significant QT prolongation, consider cardiovascular monitoring of ECGs at baseline and periodically during treatment.

 Tumor Lysis Syndrome

 Tumor lysis syndrome (TLS) has been reported to occur in 1% of patients with tumor stage CTCL and 2% of patients with Stage III/IV PTCL.
-Patients with advanced stage disease and/or high tumor burden should be closely monitored, appropriate precautions should be taken, and treatment should be instituted as appropriate.
+Patients with advanced stage disease and/or high tumor burden ma y be at greater risk, should be closely monitored, and managed as appropriate.

 Patient Counseling Information